axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/textarea/README.md

 The string-valued `label` provides the label text as HTML.

-_Note: The consumer is responsible for sanitizing the HTML provided!_

 ### name\*

 The string-valued `name` of the element for purposes of form submission.

 ### required

 The boolean attribute `required` visualizes an element that must obligatorily be filled by the user.
-When true and the element´s `value` is not empty, it shows an animated checkmark to the right of the element and displays `*` after the label text.
+When true displays `*` after the label text.

 ### placeholder